jayqi/reprexlite/README.md

 - `black` : for optionally autoformatting your code
 - `ipython` : to use the IPython interactive shell editor or `%%reprex` IPython cell magic
-- `pygments` : for syntax highlighting and the RTF venue
+- `pygments` : for syntax highlighting and rendering the output as RTF

 ### Development version